 When a range of drugs is given to treat a range of conditions, not only do the drugs become less effective, but this polypharmacy can have serious adverse consequences .
 The paper argues that we must move away from treating diseases individually as this can result in fragmented and conflicted therapies, rather than tackling the core reason for the conditions – aging itself.

 The authors say: “There is an urgent need for a novel approach to age-related multimorbidity, and we suggest that this requires a drug development and testing paradigm that focuses on the core processes driving multimorbidity rather than on its individual disease components.
 We suggest that it is vital that we move away from the one drug/one disease model for therapeutic interventions and drug discovery in multimorbidity towards a more holistic approach that brings its underlying causes into greater consideration .”

-When we spoke to Professor Ilaria Bellantuono earlier this year, she made this point as well: “…we need to understand multimorbidity a lot better before we can actually intervene … The usual paradigm of one disease, one drug and choosing patients that only have that disease does not correspond to reality and I think this is something that we’ll have to change because 70% of the drugs are used for patients with multimorbidity and yet they’re never tested in this group of patients.”
+When we spoke to Professor Ilaria Bellantuono earlier this year, she made this point as well: “…we need to understand multimorbidity a lot better before we can actually intervene … The usual paradigm of one disease, one drug and choosing patients [for clinical trial] that only have that disease does not correspond to reality and I think this is something that we’ll have to change because 70% of the drugs are used for patients with multimorbidity and yet they’re never tested in this group of patients.”

 “… an exciting opportunity to treat the generic drivers of multimorbidity to extend human healthspan …”

 The paper authors argue that basing therapy on a biogerontological understanding of aging, and targeting the nine hallmarks of aging when treating and preventing age-related disease and multimorbidity, will “not only provide a potential route to understanding the complex process of ageing and age-related diseases, but also offer an exciting opportunity to treat the generic drivers of multimorbidity to extend human healthspan .”